What is the Sunray El Guapo fly line?

 Does it have welded loops?

 Yes, it comes with welded loops at the front and the back which makes it really quick and easy to attach to your backing and set it up.
 Sunray's loops are incredibly neat and thin.
 Few are smaller.
+On every other Sunray line we've had, these loops have failed after a few months.
+The El Guapo has been the same, so do expect to replace them at some point.

 What does it feel like in the hand?